Richard Ross Dealt With Some Major High And Low Points During His Time As Philadelphia's Top Cop

 “Another night of senseless carnage in the city but we’re going to continue doing what we do,” the former commissioner said.

-The first coming from April 2018, when Philadelphia police arrested two black men at a Rittenhouse Starbucks, after a manager there called 911 saying the men were trespassing.
+The first came from April 2018, when Philadelphia police arrested two black men at a Rittenhouse Starbucks, after a manager there called 911 saying the men were trespassing.

 Ross backtracked on his initial defense of what happened.